sammk87/sagemaker-dvc-demo/README.md

         git init
         git remote add origin <remote> #Replace REMOTE with your git repo. url

-- (Optional) To avoid entering password with every git command, you can generate a ssh key, add it to your git account and update the remote origin url
+- (Optional) To avoid entering password with every git command, we recommand you to generate a ssh key, add it to your git account and update the remote origin url

-       ssh-keygen -t rsa -b 4096 -C "EMAIL"  ##Replace with your source control account email address cat  ~/.ssh/id_rsa.pub   # Copy the content and add it to git account git remote set-url origin git+ssh://git@github.com/USERNAME/REPONAME.git  # Replace USERNAME and REPONAME with yours
+       ssh-keygen -t rsa -b 4096 -C "EMAIL"  ##Replace with your source control account email address cat  ~/.ssh/id_rsa.pub   # Copy the content and add it as ssh key to git account git remote set-url origin git+ssh://git@github.com/USERNAME/REPONAME.git  # Replace USERNAME and REPONAME with yours

 - Pull the repo